Perimenopause-Friendly Breakfast Ideas: High Protein, High Fiber, Blood Sugar Balanced

 10. Savory Breakfast Bowl with Eggs, Lentils & Greens

-Macros (approx.):
+Macros (approx.)

-• Protein: 27 g
+• Protein: 27g

-• Fiber: 9 g
+• Fiber: 9g

 • Carbohydrates: Moderate, balanced

-Why Protein & Fiber Matter During Perimenopause
+Why Protein & Fiber Matter So Much During Perimenopause

 Want Personalized Perimenopause Nutrition Support?

-These meals are a great starting point, but nutrition during perimenopause is not one-size-fits-all.
-If you’re experiencing symptoms like fatigue, stubborn weight changes, mood swings, or disrupted sleep, individualized support can make a meaningful difference.
+If you’re experiencing fatigue, stubborn weight changes, mood swings, or disrupted sleep, individualized support can make a meaningful difference.
+Schedule a complimentary consultation to learn how a personalized approach to nutrition and hormone support can help you feel your best.

-👉 Schedule a complimentary consultation to learn how a personalized approach to nutrition and hormone support can help you feel your best.
+Schedule a complimentary consultation to learn how a personalized approach to nutrition and hormone support can help you feel your best.

 Scroll to Top